 Set oven to 350 degrees.
 Line a twelve muffin tin with paper liners.

-Combine apple sauce, vanilla, eggs, sugars and honey in a mixer.
+Combine apple sauce, vanilla, eggs, sugars and honey in a stand mixer.
 Add melted coconut oil and blend.
 Add baking powder, sea salt, cinnamon, almond milk, almond flour, gluten free flour and rolled oats.
 Mix until just combined.

 Add the blueberries and mix until just blended together.
 It may be easier to do this by hand especially if you have fresh blueberries so they don't break up too much.